tcdt-lab/Secured-CrossChain-Flex-Bid-Protocol/README.md

    truffle migrate

 ## Usage
-1. Deploy the oracle script
+1. Deploy the oracle script: This script listens to the asset locking LockingAsset.sol and transfer the corresponding bidIds to different layer.
+You must run this script before running the LockAsset.js.
+After the bidIds are transfered to different layers you can stop it.

    ```bash
    node oracle.js